freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/actuators.md

 ## Travel and curves

 **Activation Duration** and **Release Duration** are full-stroke times.
 A command that starts midway through the stroke scales its duration by the remaining distance.
 Activation and release have independent curves; every follower can additionally reshape the shared position with its own **Response Curve** or select **Reverse**.
+A follower's **Translation Space** controls only the axes of **Position Offset**: **Local** uses the follower's authored Local gizmo orientation, while **World** uses global axes and continuously keeps the authored baseline attached to a moving parent.
+World offsets are measured in scene units; Local offsets inherit the parent's scale.

 The actuator clamps its position to the range 0 through 1.
 Curves can ease movement but cannot drive collision beyond the authored endpoints.
 A zero duration, or the runtime API's `SnapTo`, is an immediate transform teleport intended for initialization, restore, or diagnostics; it is not a gameplay-safe way to push a ball.